Treatment Available In Tampa Area

 WATCHMAN_FLX_Product_Photography_Patient_2

 With the WATCHMAN FLX implant, one minimally invasive procedure reduces your stroke risk and can alleviate worries for life.
-Are you someone who qualifies for WATCHMAN device implantation?
-Contact our team at 844-235-6555 to learn more if three or more of the following apply to you.
+If three or more of the following apply to you, contact our team at Call844-235-6555 to learn more.

-If you have atrial fibrillation (AFib) not caused by a heart valve problem or you have been prescribed a blood thinner for AFib (aspirin is not a blood thinner).
+• You have atrial fibrillation (AFib) not caused by a heart valve problem or you have been prescribed a blood thinner for AFib (aspirin is not a blood thinner)

 • Abnormal kidney (renal) function